nhrrob/wp-fatal-tester/README.md

 Use `--show-all-errors` to see warnings and other non-fatal issues when needed.

 ### Example Output

+When you run `vendor/bin/fataltest` from within your plugin directory:

 ```
 🚀 Running fatal test for plugin: my-awesome-plugin